Emergence of low-energy spin waves in superconducting electron-doped cuprates: Introduction

-In this work, we dive deeper into the origin of and relation between the spin (pseudo)gap and superconductivity in NCCO, by focusing on yet another crucial difference between \textit{n}-type and \textit{p}-type cuprates: the effect of reductive annealing.
+In this work, we dive deeper into the origin of the spin pseudogap in NCCO and its relation to superconductivity, by focusing on yet another crucial difference between \textit{n}-type and \textit{p}-type cuprates: the effect of reductive annealing.
 From a materials chemistry perspective, the main peculiarity of \textit{n}-type cuprates is that they, directly after synthesis, exhibit antiferromagnetic order throughout the accessible doping range, and an oxygen reduction treatment is required to induce superconductivity,~\cite{Takagi1989,Tokura_superconducting_1989} leaving the as-grown samples always non-superconducting.
-This is clearly shown by our susceptibility data for as-grown and annealed crystals of \NCCO, depicted in Fig.~\ref{fig:squid}.
+This is clearly shown by our susceptibility data for as-grown and annealed crystals of NCCO, depicted in Fig.~\ref{fig:squid}.

 Having two doping degrees of freedom in \NCCOg, \textit{i.e.}\ Ce doping and O reduction, makes \textit{n}-type cuprates chemically more complex than their \textit{p}-type counterparts and the requisite of this reductive annealing immediately diminishes the electron-hole symmetry for cuprate superconductors.
 Most notably, the exact effect of this reductive annealing step on the materials structure has been a longstanding debate and to date there still appears to be no consensus on the matter.
-However, we will discuss the common hypotheses and their chemical consequences in more detail in the discussion section.
+We will elaborate on the common hypotheses and their chemical consequences in more detail in the discussion section.